Czech Wedding Traditions Complete Guide for Modern Couples

 - Symbolizes unified household and sharing

-- Performed before main course (90% of weddings)
+- Performed before main course at most traditional weddings

 - Photography highlight moment